BTreeMap/PromptPipe/internal/flow/micro_health_intervention.md

 ## Conclusion

+This specification enumerates every state, every timer, and every conditional transition you need to implement the exact same logic as in Figures 1 and 2 from the WhatsApp study, with the added clarification that:

+* **All multiple‐choice questions** are delivered as **native Polls on WhatsApp** (for a tap‐to‐choose experience), and
+* They fall back to **ID‐based numeric replies on SMS/Other** (plain text) if Polls are not available.

-This specification enumerates every state, every timer, and every conditional transition you need to implement the exact same logic as in Figures 1 and 2 from the WhatsApp study.
-A developer can now map each “state” to a function or method in their code, wire up timers or job‐queue events for each timeout, and route incoming WhatsApp messages or button clicks into these state machines.
-From there, you have enough information to send precisely the right prompts, collect exactly the right numerical or free‐text responses, randomize appropriately, and generate a weekly summary.
+A developer can now map each “state” to a function or method in their code, wire up timers or job‐queue events for each timeout, and route incoming WhatsApp Poll results or plain‐text “1”/“2” messages into these state machines.
+From there, you have everything needed to send precisely the right prompts, collect exactly the right Poll responses or free‐text replies, randomize appropriately, and generate a weekly summary.